 Exhibitions: will be available for $5 per run on a first come, first served basis during the event ONLY.
 Each event will have a designated exhibition sign up time and number of exhibitions to be sold.
 No pre-entries will be accepted for exhibitions prior to this time.
 No call-ins.
 You must have someone present to sign you up.
 Each person may enter themselves and one other person for exhibitions.
 Exhibitions will end 30 minutes prior to the start time of each race.
 No refunds.
 Any exhibitions over 60 seconds will incur a $10 fine payable before the race starts.

-Horse and/or Rider changes will be accepted for any reason prior to the online entries closing.
+Horse or Rider changes will be accepted for any reason prior to the online entries closing.
 After this time, any changes will require a $10 fee per change.
 All changes must be submitted on an official Horse or Rider Change form prior to the contestant’s competition run.
+Each entry may change either the horse or the rider, but not both.
+Horse changes will not be accepted that are switching a rider’s existing horses’ positions in the draw.
 Forms are available on the “Events” page or at the entry office at the event.
 Failure to complete change forms prior to competing will result in disqualification.

 Dress Code: Dress code of a long sleeve shirt (no collar required), boots, and cowboy hat or helmet are to be worn during all competition runs at Lucky Dog events unless otherwise listed.
 Failure to be in dress code when entering the arena will result in disqualification.